charmed-kubernetes/kubernetes-docs/pages/k8s/using-vault.md

 exit
 ```

+After unsealing, it may take up to 5 minutes for `vault/0` to return to active status.
-Verify **Vault** is in HA mode with one active unit and one standby unit:
+Once it does, verify **Vault** is in HA mode with one active unit and one standby unit:

 ```bash
 juju status vault